vasilecondrea/modern-linux.info/VAC-my-notes/Chapter 4 - Access Control.md

  rwx means read, write,execute

  Examples of permission by no. most relevant are
- - 644 (r/w for owner, r for anybody else) a
+ - 644 (r/w for owner, r for anybody else)
+ - 750 make it excutable ($ chmod 750 greeter.sh mankes greeter.sh executable)
  - 755 full access for owner, r/e for the others
  - 700 full access for owner, none for others
  - 400 read only by its owner